tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 ### Real-or-Random is Essential

-Both of these definitions turned out to be equivalent, but both fit into a kind of "real-or-random" paradigm, in that one of the keys is randomly selected, while the other is connected to the ciphertext.
+These definitions turned out to be equivalent, but both fit into a kind of "real-or-random" paradigm: one of the keys is randomly selected, while the other is related to the ciphertext.
-This is a general kind of paradigm, used for defining the security of other schemes as well.
+This is a general kind of paradigm, which can be used to define the security of other schemes as well.
 It's useful to stay within this paradigm, since phrasing all of our security definitions in terms of real-or-random makes it easier to do reductions.